Rushcliffe 10k continues – virtually!

 The route will be signed and marshalled.
 Please listen to all marshal instructions as they are there to ensure you go in the right direction.

-We ask that all participants refrain from wearing headphones while taking part in the event, unless wearing the bone conductor headphones.
+We ask that all participants refrain from wearing headphones while taking part in the event.